6. Managing GPUs¶

 setting the properties hw_disk_bus=scsi and hw_scsi_model=virtio-scsi, i.e., using the command line tool:# glance image-update --property hw_disk_bus=scsi <image-id> # glance image-update --property hw_scsi_model=virtio-scsi <image-id>

-Just for reference, we provide a CentOS7.x image (GPU-CentOS7-INFNPadova-x86_64-<date>) which has the same content of the CentOS7x-INFNPadova-x86-64-<date> public images, and in addition provides the CUDA toolkit and the needed drivers.
-This image was tested with Nvidia T4 GPUs.
+Just for reference, for the HPC-Physics project we provide a CentOS7.x image (GPU-CentOS7-INFNPadova-x86_64-<date>) which has the same content of the CentOS7x-INFNPadova-x86-64-<date> public images, and in addition provides the CUDA toolkit and the needed drivers.
+This image was tested with Nvidia T4 GPUs and with Nvidia V100 GPUs.

 On a VM instantiated using this image, cuda is installed at the first boot (and its installation can take several minutes).
 You may understand if the installation has been done if the following command: